regisphilibert/rp_hugo/content/post/hugo-context/index.md

 I’m using the word scope in the title here, because it’s what first come to mind when dealing with the issue and I guess what people will eventually seek help for.
 But I suppose we’ll be talking more about the « context »

-The scope is really what functions, objects, variables make available to you at a certain point in your code.
+The scope is really what is available to you at a certain point in your code.
 From inside a function or a class for exemple.

-But in Hugo Templates, most of the time, only one object is available to you, the context.
-And it is stored in a dot « . » Yep, that dot.
+But in Hugo Templates, most of the time, only one object is available to you: __the context__.
+And it is stored in a dot.

+Yep, that dot. `{{.}}`

 So you end up using the properties of this object like so:
- .Title, .Permalink, .IsHome
+ `.Title`, `.Permalink`, `.IsHome`

 ## The Page dot.

-The root context, the one available to you in your baseof.html and layouts will always be the Page context.
+The root context, the one available to you in your `baseof.html` and layouts will always be the Page context.
 Basically everything you need to display this page is in that dot.
 .Title, .Permalink, .Resources, you name it.

-Even your site’s informations is stored in the page context with .Site ready for the taking.
+Even your site’s informations is stored in the page context with `.Site` ready for the taking.

-But in Go template the minute you step into a function you lose that context and your precious dot or context is replaced by the function’s.
+But in Go Template the minute you step into a function you lose that context and your precious dot or context is replaced by the function's own... dot.

 So for exemple in my template

+### With

 ~~~go
 {{ with .Title }}